AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

 ### Import the ML-Agents Unity Components
 After the main Unity editor window opens, import the necessary Unity ML-Agents package components into the project.
 This can be done in several ways.
 The easiest way is to:
  - open up a file browser/explorer window on your computer, locate the directory where you downloaded, saved and installed the Unity ML-Agents toolkit.
- - navigate to the …\ml-agents\unity-environment\Assets\ML-Agents sub-folder
+ - navigate to the **…\ml-agents\unity-environment\Assets\ML-Agents sub-folder**
  - drag/copy the ML-Agents folder (with all of its content and sub-folders) into the Assets folder in the Unity Project Window (don’t worry if you get some error messages in the Unity console window, those will be resolved shortly).

 NOTE: you can delete the Examples sub-folder after everything has been imported, but feel free to leave it in if you plan on exploring the Unity ML-Agents examples that come with the toolkit.

 ### Import the AiUMLA Getting Started Examples Package
 - Clone or download this AiMULA getting Started GitHub repository.
- - Import the aiulmagettingstartedexamples.package into the unity project by going to the main menu bar and selecting Assets -> Import Package -> Custom Package.
+ - Import the aiulmagettingstartedexamples.package into the unity project by going to the main menu bar and selecting **Assets -> Import Package -> Custom Package**.
  - Browse to where you download and saved the aiulmagettingstartedexamples.package and click Import.

 ### Change the Default Project Settings
-Go to the main menu bar and select Edit -> Project Settings -> Player.
+Go to the main menu bar and select **Edit -> Project Settings -> Player**.
 The Player Settings panel should open up in the Unity Inspector Window (on the right of the main Unity window if you are using the default window layout).
 Make the following changes in the Resolution and Presentation panel and the Other Settings panel:

 #### Resolution and Presentation:
  - Set Fullscreen Mode to “Windowed”.
 In older versions of Unity turn Default is Full Screen off (unchecked).